andre-mendes/andre-mendes.github.io/_harp/public/blog/2016/menu-hamburger-animation-to-X.md

 icon still the same, you think "oh, if I click here, **probably** I'll close the menu bar".

 But, if you see the button icon turn into an **X**, I'm pretty sure that you will not think, yeah, **will not think**.
 You will just close it.
-Becouse you know this is the close button.
+Becouse you just know this is the close button.

 So today, I'm going to show you how to create a simple animation using CSS and a small Javascript to make the trigger :)

-## First step - Creating the button
+## Creating the button

 The first thing to do is create or markup, this is pretty simple.
 Our parent tag will be a **button** with an inner **span** tag.
 The button will be our container